gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 While the word "Durchmesser", diameter, would suggest a form of length measurement, we have no idea which measurement unit to apply.

-This is where the mapping to linked open data needs to contain information about the measurement unit, which may be derived either from a dataset documentation, the dataset provider or from plausibility checks by crossreferencing other datasets of similar kinds.
+This is where the mapping to linked open data needs to include information about the measurement unit, which may be derived from dataset documentation, the dataset provider, or plausibility checks by cross-referencing other datasets of similar kinds.

 - How are tree trunk diameters usually measured?
 Does it make sense to have a tree trunk diameter unit of km?

-Such treatments need to be done for every column including a number, since every column could potentially describe sth. in a given unit.
+Such treatments need to be applied to every column, including numeric ones, since each column could potentially describe sth in a given unit.

 ### Treating category String columns